 Tanzania Early Childhood Development Network (TECDEN) was founded in December 2000 and formally registered on 30 June 2004 by the Registrar of Societies, under the then Society's Ordinance, 1954 (now Societies Act, 2002) with registration number 12558.
-However, in order to align better with its main activities, the Organisation registered itself under the Non-Governmental Organisations' Act on 26 February 2015, and received a certificate of registration number 00007826.
+However, in order to align better with its main activities, the Organisation registered itself under the Non-Governmental Organisations' Act on 26 February 2015, and received a certificate of registration number 00007826, this registration was updated on 02 March 2023 and received a certificate with registration 00NGO/R1/00178.
 The address of the Organisation's office is as stated on page 1.